-Growth PolicyUrban Containment Policy Area: Includes residential, general employment, commercial and industrial lands, as well as other associated land uses.
-The Growth PolicyUrban Containment Policy Area is intended to accommodate 95% of the region's new dwelling units.
-Within the Urban Containment Policy Area, planned growth and , and is where major new transportation infrastructure investments will be encouraged to align with the settlement concept shown on Map 3(b)directed.
+Urban Containment Policy Area: Includes residential, general employment, commercial and industrial lands, as well as other associated land uses.
+The Urban Containment Policy Area is intended to accommodate 95% of the region's new dwelling units.
+Within the Urban Containment Policy Area, planned growth and major new transportation infrastructure investments will be encouraged to align with the settlement concept shown on Map 3(b).
 Municipalities will determine the precise land use, intensification, density, servicing and connectivity requirements through local planning and regulatory processes.
 The settlement concept is comprised of three components: